 2. Venue is proper in this Court pursuant to 28 U.S.C. § 1391, and this Court may properly exercise personal jurisdiction over Defendant since the Defendant directly targets consumers in the United States, including Illinois, through at least the fully interactive commercial Internet store operating under the Defendant Online Marketplace Account identified in Schedule A attached hereto (collectively, the "Defendant Internet Store").
-Specifically, Defendant is reaching out to do business with Illinois residents by operating one or more commercial, interactive Internet Stores through which Illinois residents can purchase products including bearing counterfeit versions of Plaintiff's MILWAUKEE Trademarks.
-The Defendant has targeted sales from Illinois residents by operating at least one online store that offers shipping to the United States, including Illinois, accepts payment in U.S. dollars and, on information and belief, has sold products bearing counterfeit versions of Plaintiff's federally registered trademarks to residents of Illinois.
-The Defendant is committing tortious acts in Illinois, engaging in interstate commerce, and has wrongfully caused Plaintiff substantial injury in the State of Illinois.
+Specifically, Defendant is reaching out to do business with Illinois residents by operating a commercial, interactive Internet Store through which Illinois residents can purchase products including counterfeit versions of Plaintiff's GIRO Trademarks.
+The Defendant has targeted sales from Illinois residents by operating online stores that offer shipping to the United States, including Illinois, accept payment in U.S. dollars and, on information and belief, has sold products bearing counterfeit versions of Plaintiff's federally registered trademarks to residents of Illinois.
+The Defendant is committing tortious acts in Illinois, engaging in interstate commerce, and have wrongfully caused Plaintiff substantial injury in the State of Illinois.